|Nutritional Guidelines (per serving)|

 Jamaican jerk pork is not a dish to leave to the last minute.
 This recipe requires that you plan in advance.
 You need to let the pork marinate for at least 24 hours before roasting it.

 - 1/2 cup brown sugar (packed)

 - 6 to 8 garlic cloves

 - 4 to 6 Scotch bonnet chile peppers (trimmed and seeded, wear gloves)

-- 1 Tbsp. ground thyme (or 3 Tbsp. fresh thyme leaves)
+- 1 tablespoons ground thyme (or 3 tablespoons fresh thyme leaves)

 - 2 bunches scallions (green onions, greens included, trimmed and chopped into 2-inch pieces)

-- Place allspice, brown sugar, garlic, Scotch bonnet peppers, thyme, scallions, cinnamon, nutmeg, salt, pepper and soy sauce in a food processor.
-Then, blend until smooth.
+Place allspice, brown sugar, garlic, Scotch bonnet peppers, thyme, scallions, cinnamon, nutmeg, salt, pepper, and soy sauce in a food processor.
+Blend until smooth.